bmuraya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # If/else, loops, functions
-Project done during **Full Stack Software Engineering studies** at **ALX**.
 It aims to learn about if/else statements, loops, range and functions in **Python**.

-## Technologies
-* Shell Scripts are written in Bash 4.3.11(1)
-* Python Scripts are written with Python 3.4.3
-* C files are compiled using `gcc 4.8.4`
-* Tested on Ubuntu 14.04 LTS

-## General
-<a href="https://docs.google.com/document/d/1WH8fKUq-lhJt73c0EIolsVfVrF2rAkjO4gsa1aK1gic/edit?usp=sharingI">DOCUMENT CONTAINING EXPLAINED ANSWERS FOR THE GENERAL QUESTIONS OF THIS PROJECT </a>

 ## Files